Shaadalam9/traffic-pipeline/README.md

 ## Citation
 If you use the coupled sim for academic work please cite the following paper:

-> Alam, M.S., Martens, M.H., & Bazilinskyy, P. (2025).
+> Alam, M.S., Parmar, S.H., Martens, M.H., & Bazilinskyy, P. (2025).
 Deep Learning Approach for Realistic Traffic Video Changes Across Lighting and Weather Conditions.
 7th International Conference on Information and Computer Technologies (ICICT).
 Hilo, Hawaii, USA.

 ## Getting Started
 Tested with Python 3.9.19.
 To setup the environment run these two commands in a parent folder of the downloaded repository (replace `/` with `\` and possibly add `--user` if on Windows: